deepanprabhu/imgi/README.md

-Usually, we upload files from the browser to the server using plain HTML Forms.
-Validation of the uploaded file (optionally) happens after complete upload to the server on the server side.
+# imgi - Client Side File Validation using Javascript !!

+Imagine the scenario where your web application allows your user to upload an Image of 40MB, finally to find on your server side that its an INVALID image.
+We have lost bandwidth, server resources and time !

-This project is trying to do the validation on the client side using Javascript, before the upload actually happens.
+What if you could do the validation on the client side, Today's javascript is already on steroids.

-Since javascript on modern browsers are so power packed, validation on the client side avoids uploading faulty files to the server, especially when the file is huge.
+It makes more sense to validate a file before uploading to the server.
+If an invalid file is supplied, we disable the upload and inform the user right away.
+So fast and simple.

+imgi, lets you do just that.